How to hide a WooCommerce shop from guests, so only logged In users can see it

-We’ve recently added a new feature to our WooCommerce Private Store plugin.
-As well as hiding a WooCommerce shop behind simple password protection, you can automatically hide a WooCommerce shop from guests so that only logged in users can see it.
+We’re always adding exciting new features to our WooCommerce Private Store plugin.
+As well as hiding WooCommerce behind simple password protection, you can automatically hide a WooCommerce shop from guests so that only logged in users can see it.

 How does it work?